Westmount: The question of

 The idea of covering the existing pool with a retractable enclosure would be a good compromise.
 This could be quickly done without forfeiting the summer swimming season and the cost would be a fraction of that of building a new swimming pool.
 Here is an example of what it could look like.

 Statistics, unless indicated, are drawn from the Canada 2016 Census.

 Read also: Sustainability: Golden opportunities

-Patricia Dumais is a 27-year resident of Westmount who has served as a board member on many community committees, including the WMA, the APCW, the Healthy City Project and Centre Greene.
+Patricia Dumais is a 28-year resident of Westmount who has served on a number of community committees, including the WMA, the Association of Pedestrians and Cyclists of Westmount (APCW), the Westmount Healthy City Project and Centre Greene.